andis-sprinkis/tparts/README.md

 # `tparts`

-A static site generator script written in GNU AWK.
+A static website generator script written in GNU AWK.

 Requires `gawk`, `find` in a typical \*nix shell environment.